compuphase/pawn/readme.txt

 o  Building with CMake
    For a portable way to (re-)build the software

-o  Acknowledgements
-   For components not written by CompuPhase

 o  Using the AMX DLL
    How to create a program that uses the pre-built DLL.